How to put together a complete emergency tool kit for your Vanagon, Transporter, or Bus

 You’ve spent the better part of the spring (and no small amount of cash) repairing, maintaining, and restoring your Vanagon or Bus, preparing it for The Big Summer Road Trip.

 Now, here you sit on the gravel shoulder or in a remote campsite, with a squealing V-belt.
-Or a water pump that’s not pumping water.
-Or an alternator that’s not pumping electrons …
+Or a water pump that’s no longer pumping water.
+Or an alternator that’s no longer pumping electrons …

 Ultimately, preventative maintenance is really the best tool.
 So, ideally you will never need to turn a wrench while traveling.
 But, as we all know, things happen.